 Elder Millie Anderson, an Inuit elder from the Northwest Territories, shared that her family did not begin using money until 1959 when the first financial institution opened in Inuvik (Video 2).
 Prior to 1959, her family sustained themselves through trapping, fishing, whaling, and hunting (Elder Anderson, personal communication, July 2, 2018).
 Many Inuit relocated to new trapping areas established by traders which resulted in permanent settlements and a significant change to traditional economies (Macleod, 2016, p.
 9).
+Indigenous peoples were “key players in the trade, as they knew the routes, land, and animals better than did the European traders, hunters, and trappers” (Macleod, 2016, p.
+7).
+Many Indigenous trade routes were used by Europeans during the fur trade to accomplish their goals and trading posts were established near Indigenous communities because of the critical role they played in the fur trade (Macleod, 2016).
 Elder Anderson’s father was a trapper and a reindeer herder; she often helped him on the trap lines as a child (Video 1).
 Any goods that were purchased were bought on credit through the Hudson’s Bay Company (HBC) (Elder Anderson, personal communication, July 2, 2018).
 The HBC was established in 1670 by the British and the North West Company (NWC) was developed in 1779 “by traders in Montréal in order to compete with HBC” (Macleod, 2016, p.
 8).
 Eventually, these two companies merged in 1821.
 Essentially, the HBC had “a fur trade monopoly that would span centuries and create a system of commercial exchange that fundamentally altered the traditional domestic means of production” among Indigenous people across Canada (Coutts, 2017).
 Many Indigenous trappers took on debt by purchasing supplies on credit through the HBC “in exchange for a promise to bring their next season’s fur catch to that post” (Massie, 2008).
 Credit was used as a tool by Indigenous people in Canada to help meet their needs when cash wasn’t always available.

 Financial empowerment is not only about building one’s personal finance skills and knowledge, but also about changing one’s financial behaviour in order to feel confident in making good financial decisions.
 In order to change our financial behaviour, it is critical that we understand our values regarding money.
 As noted by FNDI and FNOC, “it’s difficult to manage money well unless you know your values surrounding money” (FNDI and FNOC, 2016, p.
 18).
 What are your values around money?
 What is your money culture?
 “Money culture” is what we incorporate from our values, attitudes, goals, and practices into how we manage or view the importance of money (FNDI and FNOC, 2016).
 In order to determine our money culture, we must look at the past, present, and future.
 As AFOA BC states, “We need to acknowledge our past and understand how it influenced the present situation so we can move forward to creating our future” (AFOA BC, 2015, p.
 6).
 Financial empowerment is about taking hold of our financial future in order to achieve financial independence and well-being.